MartincoitNetworks/SCIONWorkshop/README.md

 Create an account at [https://www.scionlab.org/](https://www.scionlab.org/registration/register/).
 SCIONLab is a global research network to test the SCION next-generation internet architecture.
 This will be used to connect your host to a SCION network.

+## SCION Basics...

+Just some initial information and nomenclature when it comes to SCION...

+### SCION Addresses

+A SCION address is composed of the ISD, AS, IP address, and port.
+So 19-ffaa:0:1303,[10.20.30.40:22] would be read as ISD #19 (EU), AS ffaa:0:1303 (Magdeburg AP, DE), 10.20.30.40 and port 22.
+The ISD is the isolation domain - a unit of trust.
+The AS is an SCION assigned Autonomous System that belongs to the ISD.
+A core AS has network connections to ASes at other ISDs.

+### SCIONLab versus SCION

+SCION is in production across several ISPs and financial institutions in Switzerland.
+SCIONLab is a seperate instance of SCION from the production instance in Switzerland.
+SCIONLab spans the globe and is designed to allow researchers and hobbyists alike to work with SCION in a collaborative fashion.
+The SCIONLab website was designed to faciliate the easy connection of hosts.
+SCIONLab primarily runs atop tradtional Internet connections as opposed to dedicated WAN circuits.
+This compromise means that SCIONLab does not have the true resilience of a SCION network running atop dedicated circuits.

 ## Your SCION AS

+As part of this workshop, you'll be creating your own AS under one of the existing SCIONLab ISDs.

 ### Register your SCION AS